 The NYU Law Program on Corporate Compliance and Enforcement, directed by Jennifer Arlen '86 and Geoffrey Miller, promotes research on the effective enforcement of legal rules and on methods and strategies for enhancing compliance with applicable standards.
 Read More

-Students are encouraged to deepen their business understanding in multiple ways.
-They can choose from an extensive—and continually evolving—number of law courses, many of which are global in scope and focused on today’s practice environment, taking on issues in corporate law, compliance and enforcement, intellectual property, social impact and entrepreneurship, labor and employment law, and land use, among others.
-Students may also take uniquely designed interdisciplinary law and business courses that bring together faculty from the Law School and NYU’s Stern School of Business to focus on current real-world case studies or enroll directly in classes at Stern.
-NYU offers several combined degrees and professional certificate programs including, a JD/MBA, JD/MA or PhD in Economics, several business-oriented LLM degrees, or an Advanced Professional Certificate in Law and Business.
+NYU has the most comprehensive range of law and business offerings in legal education.
+Students can choose from a continually evolving number of courses at the Law School and at NYU’s Stern School of Business, many of which are global in scope and focused on today’s issues in corporate law, compliance and enforcement, intellectual property, social impact and entrepreneurship, labor and employment law, and land use, among others.
+Several combined degrees and certificate programs are offered, including a JD/MBA, JD/MA or PhD in Economics, business-oriented LLM degrees, and an Advanced Professional Certificate in Law and Business.

 The Amy and Brian Schorr Family Leadership Luncheon Speaker Series for students and NYU Law's Leadership Series featuring innovators at the intersection of law and business are among the many community-wide events held each semester.

 Law and Business News in Brief